siemens/ix/packages/documentation/docs/conversational-design/essentials/system-presonas.md

 System personas refer to the personality of the chatbot.
 This includes its character, voice and how the chatbot responds and interacts with its users.
 System personas act as an extension of the company brand and should exhibit the same character traits.
 If your brand represents trustworthiness, creativity and authenticity, your chatbot should be prompted to respond in a way that reflects these characteristics.
 Without system prompting or a rounded personality, your chatbot may respond in a way that damages your brand and adds frustration and dissatisfaction to your customers.
 A good persona makes interactions with customers and users more enjoyable and engaging, thus boosting brand satisfaction.

 ## Creating personas

-Follow these steps and answer the questions with your team to create your system persona:
+Follow these steps and answer these questions with your team to create your system persona:

-1. **Brainstorm essential features**
+**1.**	**Brainstorm essential features of your chatbot:**
-   - What's their profession?
+- What’s the chatbot’s profession?
-   - What's their education level?
+- What’s the chatbot’s education level?
-   - Do they have a gender?
+- Does your chatbot have a gender?
-   - What languages do they speak?
+- What languages does your chatbot speak?

-2. **List key adjectives**
-   - Create a list of 5 key adjectives to describe your chatbot's character (for industrial chatbots, we recommend professional, efficient, empathetic, helpful, polite).
+**2. Create a list of 5 key adjectives to describe your chatbot’s character:**
 - Are these adjectives aligned with our brand?
 - Are these adjectives clear and easy to comprehend?

+**Recommendation:** For our Siemens industrial chatbots we use professional, efficient, empathetic, helpful and polite.

-3. **Name your chatbot to reflect your brand**
+**3. Name your chatbot to reflect your brand:**
 - Do we want a human name?
 - Do we want a robotic or technical name?
 - Is this a unique name?
 - Does it have any cultural or language concerns with regard to meaning?
 - Does it sound good when we say it aloud?
-   - Does the name match the chatbot character and its essential features?
+- Does the name match the chatbot’s character and its essential features?
 - Does it match the use case and industry?

+**Recommendation:** For our Siemens industrial chatbots, they are often simply called “Industrial Copilot”

-4. **Design your chatbot icon**
+**4. Design your chatbot icon:**
 - Should we use a robot or a person icon?
 - Does this icon align with our brand?
 - Is the icon simple and flexible enough for all device types, contexts and sizes?

-5. **Define the tone of voice**
-   - Is your chatbot friendly, conversational, formal, humorous, direct, intimate, respectful, serious or casual?

-6. **Select system prompts**
+**5. Decide on your chatbot’s tone of voice:**
+- Is it friendly?
+Conversational?
+Formal?
+Humorous?
+Direct?
+Intimate?
+Respectful?
+Serious?
+Casual?

-   - Choose prompts from templates that match your persona.
+**6. Choose system prompts from the templates here that match your persona:**
-   - Keep your persona concise using not more than a page of prompts.
 - Which prompts match our use case and context?
 - Which prompts are essential?
-   - Which prompts are irrelevant?
 - Which prompts would be nice to have?
+- Which prompts are irrelevant to our chatbot?

+**Recommendation:** For industrial chatbots we recommend not more than 20 prompts.
+However, for chatbots with specific security risks, more than 20 prompts may be needed.

-7. **Create sample dialogs**
+**7. Create sample dialogs**

-8. **Carry out iterative testing**
+**8. Carry out iterative testing**

 ## System persona prompts